padogrid/bundle-confluent-7-examples-python/README.md

 ./test_group -run -prop ../etc/group-factory.properties
 ```

-You should see outpus from the `subscribe_topic` command similar to the following.
+You should see outputs from the `subscribe_topic` command similar to the following.

 ```console
 ...